H2CO3/Sparkling/README.md

 and implement some of them at your will (please let me know if/when you implement one, so that I can check it).

-If you are using Gedit
-for coding, check out the `sparkling.lang` file -- install it in the appropriate location to have Gedit recognize the syntax of Sparkling and apply syntax highlighting on your code.
+If you are using Gedit for coding, install the `sparkling.lang` file in the appropriate location to have Gedit recognize the syntax of Sparkling and apply syntax highlighting on your code.

 This is an alpha release, so don't expect the engine to be perfect (actually, not even feature-complete).
 Although I always try to do my best and test